MicrosoftDocs/azure-devops-docs/docs/pipelines/process/approvals.md

 ## Approvals for template resources

-With the required template approval, you can require that any pipeline using a service connection uses a specific YAML file.
+With the required template approval, you can require that any pipeline using a service connection uses a specific YAML template.
+When the approval is in place, a pipeline with a set approval will fail if the template is not referenced in the pipeline's YAML file.
+You can see whether an approval has passed when you view the jobs associated with a pipeline run.

 To define a required template approval:

 1. In your Azure DevOps project, go to the [service connection](../library/service-endpoints.md) that you want to restrict.